joshhus/blockchain-sw-25/howto/ibp-v2-faq.md

 * Open source Hyperledger Fabric images or a non-IBM product

 Containers deployed from any of the above sources can be connected on a single channel and transact.
 You can join IBM Blockchain Platform peers to any network running Hyperledger Fabric components.
 Similarly, you can invite Fabric peers to join channels hosted on an ordering service deployed on the IBM Blockchain Platform.
 Note that you will need to use Hyperledger Fabric APIs or the CLI.
 For more information about what is supported, see [Support for IBM Blockchain Platform v2.1.x](https://www.ibm.com/support/pages/support-ibm-blockchain-platform-v21x){: external}.

+## What languages are supported for smart contracts?
+{: #ibp-v2-faq-v2-IBP-Overview-1-4}
+{: faq}
+{: support}

+The {{site.data.keyword.blockchainfull_notm}} Platform supports smart contracts that are written in  Node.js, Golang, or JavaScript, and Java.
+The new Hyperledger Fabric programming model currently supports JavaScript, TypeScript, Java, and Go.
+If you are interested in preserving your existing application code, or by using Fabric SDKs for *Go*, you can still connect to your {{site.data.keyword.blockchainfull_notm}} Platform network by using the lower-level Fabric SDK APIs.

+## What version of the {{site.data.keyword.blockchainfull_notm}} Platform works with the Ansible collection?
+{: #ibp-v2-faq-ansible-version}
+{: faq}

+Both versions 2.1.3 and 2.5 of the {{site.data.keyword.blockchainfull_notm}} Platform can be used with the Ansible collection to deploy a Hyperledger Fabric network.

+## How do I get support for running the {{site.data.keyword.blockchainfull_notm}}  Platform Ansible playbook?
+{: #ibp-v2-faq-ansible-support}
+{: faq}

+Ansible is an open source technology and this product is not officially supported by {{site.data.keyword.IBM_notm}}.
+For support related to the usage of the {{site.data.keyword.blockchainfull_notm}}  Platform and Ansible playbooks please use the [GitHub repository](https://github.com/IBM-Blockchain/ansible-role-blockchain-platform-manager/issues){: external}.

+## Do I need OpenShift to run CodeReady Workspace?
+{: #ibp-v2-faq-codeready-openshift}
+{: faq}

+Yes, OpenShift is a prerequisite to running CodeReady as you will have to deploy your workspace into an OpenShift cluster.

+## How often do updates get rolled out for the CodeReady Workspace extension?
+{: #ibp-v2-faq-codeready-updates}
+{: faq}

+Updates are scheduled to coincide with the VS Code extension and should be available every two weeks.

+## How can I test out my smart contracts?
+{: #ibp-v2-faq-test-smart-contracts}
+{: faq}

+Currently this can be achieved by connecting to a Fabric network running outside of the CodeReady Workspaces extension.
+In our next release we plan to introduce a simple way to deploy a Fabric network from within the extension.

+## How can I find the examples and tutorials within the VSCode extension?
+{: #ibp-v2-faq-vscode-tutorials}
+{: faq}

+The {{site.data.keyword.blockchainfull_notm}} Platform extension provides guided tutorials within VS Code to help you get started.
+You can find these tutorials on the extension home page when the extension is first installed.
+However, you can return to the tutorials and the home page by going to the extensions tab.
+For more information, see [Guided tutorials in VS Code](/docs/blockchain-sw-25?topic=blockchain-sw-25-develop-vscode#develop-vscode-guided-tutorials).

+## Can the {{site.data.keyword.blockchainfull_notm}} Platform monitor the health of a client application?
+{: #ibp-v2-faq-mon-client-app}
+{: faq}

+The {{site.data.keyword.blockchainfull_notm}} Platform console does not monitor the health of blockchain client applications, but {{site.data.keyword.cloud_notm}} does offer tooling such as [{{site.data.keyword.la_full_notm}}](/catalog/services/ibm-log-analysis-with-logdna){: external} and [{{site.data.keyword.mon_full_notm}}](/catalog/services/ibm-cloud-monitoring-with-sysdig){: external} that can be used for their health monitoring.